readium/readium-js/README.md

 Given these requirements, the rationale for the DSL approach is two-fold.
 First, to do something useful with a CFI, it must essentially be parsed and interpreted.
 This part of the problem is irreducible.
 Even if a non-language-tool approach were taken, the eventual result would almost certainly be to write something that resembles a lexer-parser-interperter-something.
 Given that the EPUB CFI grammar is fully specified and that DSL tools and methodologies are mature and available, it makes sense to leverage existing DSL approaches for this type of work.
 Using well-understood and practiced patterns leads to a (hopefully) clean, robust and extensible solution.
 This is especially likely when considering benefits like built-in syntax error handling that comes free-ish with tools like parser generators.

 Second, using widely available DSL patterns aids in making the CFI library more accessible to developers and implementors.
-I think this is the case for all the standard reasons that design patterns, whether loosely or rigorously applied, are beneficial.
+I think this is valid for all the standard reasons that design patterns, whether loosely or rigorously applied, are beneficial.
 Primarily, it is easier to understand - or learn about - a common pattern, as opposed to whatever amorphous collection of objects I might have invented on my own.

 ## The CFI library architecture

 The CFI library consists of a number of components, with reponsibilities as follows:

-* Configuration: Maintains properties important to the behaviour of the CFI library.
+* __Configuration__: Maintains properties important to the behaviour of the CFI library.
-* Parser: Lexes and parses (in one step) a CFI string.
+* __Parser__: Lexes and parses (in one step) a CFI string.
 It produces either syntax errors or an Abstract Syntax Tree (AST) representation of the CFI, in JSON format.
-* Interpreter: Walks the JSON AST and executes instructions for each node in the AST.
+* __Interpreter__: Walks the JSON AST and executes instructions for each node in the AST.
 The result of executing the interpreter is to inject an element, or set of elements, into an EPUB content document.
 These element(s) will represent a position, or area, referenced by a CFI.
-* Instructions: The implementation of a single statement in the CFI language.
+* __Instructions__: The implementation of a single statement in the CFI language.
-* Runtime errors: A set of errors that might be thrown when interpreting a CFI AST.
+* __Runtime errors__: A set of errors that might be thrown when interpreting a CFI AST.

 The following describes the rationale behind each component: